elidoran/node-nuc/README.md

 ## Why name it nuc ?

 Chance, mostly.
-I began the [nup](https://github.com/elidoran/node-nu) project and wanted to read configuration from multiple places on the system.
+I began the [nup](https://github.com/elidoran/node-nu) project and wanted to read my configuration from multiple places on the system.
 I reviewed a bunch of modules providing configuration methods.
 The one I liked the most was one I saw long ago when I first moved to node: the [npmrc](https://docs.npmjs.com/files/npmrc) stuff.
-So, I decided I wanted to make a module I could use with any app or module I made.
+I decided I wanted to make a module I could use with any app or module I made.

 So, I needed a name for this new project coming directly from the `nu` (`nup`) project.
 Add a 'c' for configuration, and, it sounds like "nook", which, may be where we find all the configuration information, in the "nook and crannies"?